Ecuadorian indigenous peoples are blocking roads to protest rising fuel prices.

 Protesters affiliated with the Confederation of Indigenous Nationalities of Ecuador (Conaie) want the price of diesel and gasoline regulated at $1.50 and $2, respectively.

-Between 1997 and 2005, the Conaie movement is credited for overthrowing three presidents, and in 2019, it led successful protests against the government’s removal of gasoline subsidies, as mandated by the International Monetary Fund.
+Between 1997 and 2005, Conaie is credited with helping to depose three presidents, and in 2019, he spearheaded successful protests against the government’s decision to eliminate fuel subsidies.

-In a country that sells oil but imports much of the fuel it consumes, it was too little, too late to appease broad anger with economic policies.

 Indigenous people make up 7.4% of the country’s population of 17.7 million people.

-Ecuador is in the midst of an economic crisis exacerbated by the coronavirus pandemic, with external debt of about $46 billion (45% of GDP) and a fiscal deficit of 5% of GDP.

-Poverty affects roughly a third of the population, or 47 percent.
+Students and labor unions were asked to participate in the demonstration on Tuesday.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.